RitvikGoparaju/IntegratedKidGames/README.md

 **Overview**

-This has started as an *end-sem project* during my 3rd semester Java Programming Course in *IIIT-Bangalore* with `Color Find` game.
-During the *semester-end holidays*, I extended it to include `Classic Arcade` game.
+This all started as an *End-Sem project* during my 3rd semester *Java Programming* Course in *IIIT-Bangalore*.
+I then coded `Game` as well as `Color Find` programs.
+As I fell in love with this project, I, during the *semester-end holidays*, extended it to include `Classic Arcade` game to the application.
 I also refined the classes which I created as part of my project.
-I made it more modular and more object oriented.
+I made the entire application more modular and more object oriented.

+##Application Details
+It has 4 packages as shown below:

+- integratedkidgames
+- integratedkidgames.classicarcade
+- integratedkidgames.colorfind
+- integratedkidgames.main

+###integratedkidgames

+The detailed `javadoc` is available
 **Class Diagram**: ![Alt](https://ritvikgoparaju.github.io/IntegratedKidGamesJavaDoc/images-for-javadoc/classdiagram.jpg "Class Diagram")
 **Main Portal**: ![Alt](https://ritvikgoparaju.github.io/IntegratedKidGamesJavaDoc/images-for-javadoc/main.jpg "Main") **Color Find**: ![Alt](https://ritvikgoparaju.github.io/IntegratedKidGamesJavaDoc/images-for-javadoc/colorfind.jpg "Color Find")